Student Travel Awards

 Travel Award funds will be distributed to students at the annual banquet.
 Attendance at the banquet is required.

-2023 CMS Travel Awardees
+2023 CMS Travel Awardees (Austin, Texas)

 Oluwaseun Adeyemi, Univ. of Georgia, Athens, GA, USA, Maria Arizaleta, Univ. of Alberta, Edmonton, Canada, Anthony Boxleiter, Georgia State Univ., Atlanta, GA, USA, Kevin Byerly, Texas Tech Univ., Lubbock, TX, USA, Emily Doyle, Texas Tech Univ., Lubbock, TX, USA, Hunter Green, Texas Tech Univ., Lubbock, TX, USA, Anna Jedras, AGH Univ. of Sci & Tech, Krakow, Poland, Nadine Kanik, Inst of Geological Sciences, PAS, Warsaw, Poland (Blair Jones/Jane Flynn Awardee for highest scoring Travel Grant), Nur Nizam, Univ.
 Teknologi MARA, Negeri Sembilan Branch, Malaysia, and Jonathan Smolen, Univ. of Connecticut Newton, CT., USA

-2022 CMS Travel Awardees
+2022 CMS Travel Awardees (Istanbul, Turkey)

 Luka Badurina, Texas Tech University, USA, Yuqing Bai, Comenius University of Bratislava, Slovak Republic, Amal Kanti Deb, University of Newcastle, Australia, Bidemi Fashina, Texas A&M, USA, Anna Jedras, AGH University of Sci & Tech, Krakow, Poland, Chia-Wei Lin, Texas A&M, USA, Xinxin Mo, Nanjing University, China, Chiemena Okorafor, University of Lagos, Nigeria, Jonathan Smolen, University of Connecticut, USA, Sen Wang, Queensland University of Technology, Australia, Maggie White, (Blair Jones/Jane Flynn Awardee for highest scoring Travel Grant), Newcastle University, UK, Himanshu Yadav, Indian Institute of Tech Guwahati, India, Chaoyun Ying, Huazhong Agricultural University, China